pgrange/hydra_setup/README.md

 Create one directory per peer, named after the peers' name.
 Do not store anything else in this directory

-In a peer directory, store the followin three files:
+In a peer directory, store the following three files:
  * ip         - contain ip:port address of the peer
  * cardano.vk - contains the cardano verification key of the peer
  * hydra.vk   - contains the hydra verification key of the peer

 ## Start the node

-The, run the image by attaching these volumes where appropriate:
+Launch a container, attaching these volumes where appropriate:

 ```bash
   docker run --rm --name hydra \